awslabs/amazon-sagemaker-workshop/Built-in-Algorithms/README.md

 ## Preliminaries

 - Be sure you have completed all of the Prerequisites listed in the [**main README**](../README.md).
-Since this workshop makes use of the AWS CLI, it is especially important for Windows users to review the section about the AWS CLI, and make sure they have access to both the AWS CLI and a Bash environment for scripting.
+Since this workshop makes use of the AWS CLI, it is especially important for Windows users to review the section about the AWS CLI, and make sure they have working access to both the AWS CLI and a Bash environment for scripting.

 - Download this repository to your computer by clicking the green **Clone or download** button from the upper right of the main page of the repository, then **Download ZIP**.